 Myth #7 I Will Get Stuck with A Dog I Don’t Want

-Truth No. Ok, the answer should be no. Any rescue you work with should provide you with support and structure for success.
+No. Ok, the answer should be no. Any rescue you work with should provide you with support and structure for success.
 Be sure that you ask questions during the foster application process on how dogs are placed.

 A coordinator from the rescue should reach out to you with available dogs and you can say yes or no. I have said no more times than I can count.
-I say no to pregnant mamas, puppies or dogs over 40 pounds.
+I say no to pregnant mamas, puppies, or dogs over 40 pounds.
 Because that is what fits for us.
 The rescue wants me to be successful so they can save more dogs.

-And sometimes that cute little dog who has never made a peep suddenly start barking 8 hours a day and you live in an apartment.
+And sometimes that cute little dog who has never made a peep suddenly starts barking 8 hours a day and you live in an apartment.
 It happens, and a foster swap occurs.
 It is just everyday stuff for rescue coordinators.

 No one ever forces you to take a dog you don’t want!
 And if you feel that way there are a million other rescues who would love to have you join them!

-Myth # 8 We Would Keep Them All or It’s Too Hard to Let Them Go
+Myth # 8 We Would Keep Them All

-Truth They call it a foster fail for a reason.
+They call it a foster fail for a reason.
 The reality is many fosters do end up adopting their foster dog.
 Many people chose to foster first with the sole purpose of foster failing when they find “the one”.

 I started with that intention, I wanted to make sure the second dog we brought home was the perfect fit for our dog Fritz.
 But I fell in love with fostering dogs.
 The satisfaction of seeing them go to a great home.
 When their new parents send me updates and they look beyond happy- that is the best feeling!

 Harvard Health, authors noted that volunteers benefit from something they call the “happiness effect.”
 It turns out that weekly volunteering leads to happiness levels comparable to a life-changing salary boost.
-This way off sets any sad feeling I get when a foster leaves.
+This way offsets any sad feeling I get when a foster leaves.

 There is one side of this people don’t like to talk about.
 Sometimes you are happy to see the foster dog go.
 You loved them, they were great, but they weren’t for your family.
 This doesn’t make you a bad person!
 You saved a life.
 Not every dog you save is going to be a dog you would choose to adopt otherwise.
 And that is okay!

 For example, we fostered a lab mix last year.
 He was great, super easy and we never had a single issue with him.
 The problem- he was kind of boring.
 Whaaaat!
 Yep, he just wasn’t Mr. Personality.
-He went to a great a family where ease of care was the top priority.
+He went to a great family where ease of care was the top priority.
 And I was happy to be back to just one dog for a bit.

 Now that we debunked the top 8 dog fostering myths let’s talk about the number one reason why you should consider fostering dogs.

 There are many dog lovers out there, but the reality is most of them aren’t willing to foster.
-I encourage you to give a try.
+I encourage you to give it a try.
 Maybe the final myth is that there are already plenty of people who foster.

 And the reality is there is not.
 Approximately 1.5 MILLION shelter animals are euthanized each year in the United States according to the ASPCA.
 Every small rescue makes a dent in this number.

 If you live in the Central Ohio area I recommend checking out RESCUEDohio.
-Admittedly I am a little bias, but they are a fabulous all-volunteer all-foster dog rescue group and I am honored that they let me hang out with them.
+Admittedly I am a little biased, but they are a fabulous all-volunteer all-foster dog rescue group and I am honored that they let me hang out with them.

 If you’re more of a cat person and live in Central Ohio, check out Colony Cats.